 Cipro Drug Interactions

-Quinapril can bind to Cipro in the digestive tract, preventing it from being absorbed into the bloodstream.
-Separate your Cipro dose and quinapril by at least two hours to help minimize the chance of this interaction.
+Sucralfate can bind to Cipro in the digestive tract, decreasing the amount that is absorbed into the bloodstream.
+You should take your Cipro dose at least four hours before or six hours after taking sucralfate.

 There have been reports of changes in blood sugar levels (both low and high) in people taking sulfonylureas with Cipro.
 Low blood sugar levels (hypoglycemia) may be more likely within the first couple of days of Cipro treatment, while high blood sugar levels (hyperglycemia) may be more likely to occur after several days.
 If you take a sulfonylurea, your healthcare provider may recommend that you check your blood sugar levels more often while taking Cipro.